 Research and development costs were \$80.4 million for the year ended December 31, 2021, compared to \$27.5 million for the year ended December 31, 2020.
-The \$52.9 million increase mainly reflected a \$25.5 million increase in personnel-related costs and recruiting expenses for personnel in research and development departments due to an increase headcount, a \$12.9 million increase in stock-based compensation expense, a \$6.7 million inventory net realizable value write downs, a \$3.0 million increase in technology licensed and software subscription licenses related expenses, a \$2.9 million increase in depreciation and amortization expense and a \$2.2 million increase in research and development materials expense with the remainder due to changes in other research and development expenses.
+The \$52.9 million increase mainly reflected a \$25.5 million increase in personnel-related costs and recruiting expenses for personnel in research and development departments due to an increase headcount, a \$12.9 million increase in stock-based compensation expense, a \$6.7 million increase in depreciation and amortization expenses and a \$2.2 million increase in research and development materials expense with the remainder due to changes in other research and development expenses.
 These increases were to support our product roadmap and launch services.